-- Extended the model to a 74-year period of record through 2018; this captured the recent California drought. - Incorporated the 2003 Biological Opinion Operating Criteria for steelhead trout into the simulation of the Robles Diversion Structure; this reduced the volume of water diverted into Lake Casitas in the model during most conditions. - Updated the Lake Casitas reservoir elevation-area-capacity table based on the recent 2017 - bathymetric survey; this reduced the maximum capacity of the Lake from the original volume of 254,000 AF to 237,761 AF.
+- Extended the model to a 74-year period of record through 2018; this captured the recent California drought. - Incorporated the 2003 non-jeopardy Biological Opinion Operating Criteria for steelhead trout into the simulation of the Robles Diversion Structure; this reduced the volume of water diverted into Lake Casitas in the model during most conditions, at the same time keeping the fish in good condition downstream and protecting downstream water rights - Updated the Lake Casitas reservoir elevation-area-capacity table based on the recent 2017 bathymetric survey; this reduced the maximum capacity of the Lake from the original volume of 254,000 AF to 237,761 AF.